euler-xyz/euler-price-oracle-providers/README.md

 # Euler Supported Assets

-This repository contains the tokens officially supported on Euler V2.
+Tokens officially supported on Euler V2.

 - [Ethereum](ethereum.csv)
 - [Arbitrum](arbitrum.csv)
 - [Base](base.csv)

-> [!NOTE]
+> [!WARNING]
-> The lists published here are **provisional** and are subject to change prior to launch.
+> This repository contains a list of tokens that have price oracle support from providers such as Chainlink, Pyth, RedStone,Chronicle, and API3.
+It is important to stress that no claim is made about the quality of oracles displayed in this list.
+It is the responsibility of vault creators to verify that the pricing system they deploy for their vault uses robust oracles.